DavidsDatabase/CardioVascular-Disease/README.md

 Based on the analysis, we recommend the following actions:

 - The big factors for an individual who may be at risk of CVD are age, weight, and blood pressure.
 - We recommend any person to be wary of their weight and blood pressure as these factors can be changed.
 Age cannot be changed.
-We recommend the individual to take care of their body and be healthy.
+We recommend individuals to take care of their bodies and be healthy.
 - However, having CVD does not mean unhealthy.
 CVD is a broad concept and even a healthy normal weight, normal blood pressure, young age individual can have CVD.

 ### Limitations

 These initial findings may spark some interest, but further analysis would be needed for more concrete results.
 For example, this dataset does not provide much information regarding if CVD is a positive or negative outcome.
 A normal weight, normal blood pressure, at a young age can have CVD.
-There were clear outliers in this dataset, but we were unsure whether to delete or keep, which we ultimately kept.
+There were clear outliers in this dataset, but we were unsure whether to delete or keep them, but we ultimately kept to avoid skewed calculations.

 ### Complimentary Visualization